a2ke5e1/OnePlus_Weather_Widget/README.md

 ## Instructions:
 Before installing read these instructions:
 <ul>
-    <li>Allow location access at all times, else the weather will not update and a pop up saying "it's loading" will continue to appear, add the Weather Widget to your home screen. </li>
+    <li>Allow location access at all times and add the Weather Widget to your home screen, else the weather will not update and "Loading..." will continue to appear. </li>

 <li>After allowing location access, it will take some time to load when booted for the first time.
 Be patient.</li>
 </ul>